(1) This and the next two sections apply to a company that is being wound up in England and Wales.

 (3) The following is onerous property for the purposes of this section—

 (a) any unprofitable contract, and

-(b) any other property of the company which is unsaleable or not readily saleable or is such that it may
+(b) any other property of the company which is unsaleable or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.